corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-integration-tck.md

 8. Authenticate the HSM client.
 9. Install the JCE provider.
 10. Activate the HSM cluster and set user passwords.
-11. Set up Corda: Enterprise Edition  and the TCK.
+11. Set up Corda Enterprise and the TCK.
 12. Run the TCK tests.

 ### Step One: Create the virtual private cloud